lohi0399/Bunq-Hackathon-Boys/README.md

 - **Scan a receipt** → Claude reads it, categorises it, and logs the expense directly to your bunq account
 - **Point at any product** → Lenz AI (powered by Claude Haiku) instantly tells you if you can afford it, how many hours of work it costs, what the S&P 500 would make of that money in 10 years, and whether you've bought something similar recently

-Everything is persistent: receipts, spending categories, AI feedback — all stored locally in SQLite and visualised on a live dashboard.
+Everything is persistent: receipts, spending categories, AI feedback, all stored locally in SQLite and visualised on a live dashboard.

 ---